LittleWalter/up/README.md

 - [ ] Refactor `up.bash` to make it more readable
     * Easier to maintain or modify.
-    * As it stands, scripts the job done as far as I can tell and well commented.
+    * As it stands, the script gets the job done and is well-commented.
 - [ ] Write a fish-compatible version.
     * I'm not using [fish](https://fishshell.com/) as my primary shell.
 - [ ] Write a binary version of `up.bash` in a language like Go or Rust for universal shell compatibility.
 (Better idea?)
     * Only completion scripts for target shells would need to be created.
     * TUI `up` history: jump back to previous paths

+## 🤝 Contributing

+Contributions and suggestions are welcome!

+For major changes, please open an issue to discuss what you’d like to improve.

+Feel free to fork the repository, make your changes, and submit a pull request.
+Make sure to run the tests with `bats` to ensure everything works as expected.

 ## 🍿Credits